eet-nu/api-docs/source/favourites.html.md

  * [Add a new favourite to the profile of the currently logged in user](#creating_favourites)
  * [Delete favourites from the profile of the currently logged in user](#deleting_favourites)

-All calls require an `id` variable.
-This needs to be set to the profile id you want to perform the action on.

 ## Favourite list

 You can get a list of all venues marked as favourite by a user by requesting the following URL: